 As the only national park in Oregon, Crater Lake National Park is a geographical beauty.
 After the massive eruption and collapse of Mount Mazama 7,700 years ago, Crater Lake was formed.
 To date, it is the deepest lake in the United States at over 1,900 feet and it has the clearest, fresh water in the world.

 For a different view, visitors can visit the Pumice Desert, an area also affected by the eruption of Mount Mazama, now completely void of any vegetation.
-Along with the desert, visitors can see the Pinnacles, tall spires and pinnacles that were formed as the pumice and ash fell from the sky after the eruption.
+Along with the desert, visitors can see the pinnacles, tall spires that were formed as the pumice and ash fell from the sky after the eruption.

 Not only known for its sights, Crater Lake National Park is also known for its lore and special attractions like “Old Man of the Lake,” a tree stump that has been bobbing in the lake for more than a century.